 Like elsewhere in America, most people in Walnut Creek use a private automobile to get to work.
 But notably, a substantial number of Walnut Creek‘s citizens do make use of public transit in their daily commute, primarily riding the subway.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 Walnut Creek is a very ethnically-diverse city.
 The people who call Walnut Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walnut Creek residents report their race to be White, followed by Asian.
-Walnut Creek also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.13% of the city’s residents.
-Important ancestries of people in Walnut Creek include English, Irish, Italian, and European.
+Important ancestries of people in Walnut Creek include English, Irish, Italian, and Russian.

 The most common language spoken in Walnut Creek is English.
 Other important languages spoken here include Spanish and Chinese.